Just a few decades ago, people only went to doctors and nurses when they felt unwell. Now, the scope of healthcare has evolved.

 Sleep is precious, but most people don’t get enough.
 According to the Centers for Disease Control and Prevention, most adults need at least seven hours per night.
 Are you getting that much?

 If not, you may be missing out on the many preventive benefits of sleep—from helping the body feel restored to helping you concentrate better at work.
 Quality sleep can also reduce the risk of chronic issues and boost your immune systems’ ability to fight infections.

 In addition to being proactive about other aspects of your health, your financial health matters too—as financial stress can affect your mental health.

 A comprehensive health insurance plan can help stave off that financial stress, but sometimes traditional health insurance isn’t enough—and out-of-network care or high deductibles can rack up the costs.

-Voluntary plans provide a lump-sum payout for designated events, like a broken bone or burn.
+Voluntary plans (sometimes called Supplemental insurance) provide a lump-sum payout for designated events, like a broken bone or burn.
 You can use the payouts for anything, even just to keep the rent paid if you’re in the hospital.
-Because most voluntary plans cost less than traditional insurance, it’s a small price to pay for a lot of peace of mind.
+Because most Voluntary plans cost less than traditional insurance, it’s a small price to pay for a lot of peace of mind.
 It’s also a great way to be proactive about your health.